casper-network/juliet/juliet.md

 The sender MUST first check its `OUTGOING_REQS_n` set - if it is equal or greater in size than `REQUEST_LIMIT_n`, it MUST delay sending the entire request until `OUTGOING_REQS_n` has shrunk in size.

-The sender MUST select an unused ID not in `OUTGOING_REQS_n` (see below for details on how to select an unused ID).
+The sender than MUST select any unsigned 16 bit integer that is not in `OUTGOING_REQS_n` as the unused ID.

 ### Transferring multi-frame messages